cyntheticfox/nixfiles/README.md

 # Personal NixOS Configuration

+If you're looking at this anywhere else, know I now develop this at [my sourcehut].

 A complete NixOS configuration, tailored to how I do things, usually using custom color scheming.
 I've set up with some secrets via [sops-nix][sops-nix], and I split out as much user configuration into home-manager configurations and